 It was only a short time before problems arose within the Balls line-up.
 Dave Morgan and Richard Tandy were fired as incompatible with the new group's musical direction.
-Richard was picked up by The Move to help out on their live performances and from there, went on to become a full-time member of the world-famous 'Electric Light Orchestra" (ELO) upon their formation in 1972.
-Dave Morgan joined guitarist Tony Clarkin to form the successful rock band 'Magnum' and would also later join ELO.
+Richard was picked up by The Move to help out on their live performances and this led to him becoming a full-time member of the world-famous "Electric Light Orchestra" (ELO) upon their formation in 1972.
+Dave Morgan joined guitarist Tony Clarkin to form the successful rock band "Magnum" and would also later join ELO.

 Keith Smart also left to be replaced by Spooky Tooth drummer Mike Kellie who was originally from Birmingham and had started his drumming career with Danny King's Locomotive and Pat Wayne and The Beachcombers.
 Keith Smart went on to join Brum band "Young Blood" and then Mongrel before signing-up for Roy Wood's new backing band "Wizzard" with whom he would enjoy much success (see The Move).

 The revised Balls line-up re-located to a farm house near Reading.
 Mike Kellie recalled; "There were journeys into London town to The Speakeasy, the occasional pub crawl, and many a night spent jamming."
 Following much rehearsal, the Balls line-up eventually performed a few local gigs including their live debut at Fordingbridge village hall.